Authentication and access credentials for the AWS CLI - AWS Command Line Interface

 9. Container credentials – You can associate an IAM role with each of your Amazon Elastic Container Service (Amazon ECS) task definitions.
 Temporary credentials for that role are then available to that task's containers.
 For more information, see IAM Roles for Tasks in the Amazon Elastic Container Service Developer Guide.

 10. Amazon EC2 instance profile credentials – You can associate an IAM role with each of your Amazon Elastic Compute Cloud (Amazon EC2) instances.
 Temporary credentials for that role are then available to code running in the instance.
 The credentials are delivered through the Amazon EC2 metadata service.
-For more information, see IAM Roles for Amazon EC2 in the Amazon EC2 User Guide for Linux Instances and Using Instance Profiles in the IAM User Guide.
+For more information, see IAM Roles for Amazon EC2 in the Amazon EC2 User Guide and Using Instance Profiles in the IAM User Guide.

 Additional topics in this section